The Santander Universities Entrepreneurship Awards

-Participants can win cash prizes, mentoring and start-up support and since the competition's launch, we've given away more than £260,000 to start-ups and small businesses.
+Participants can win a range of prizes including seed funding, mentoring and start-up support.
+Since the competition's launch, we've given away more than £340,000 to entrepreneurs from across the UK.

 The awards are not the only way in which Santander supports entrepreneurs.
 We also fund individual university initiatives and many of these winners have now launched their business ventures into the market.
 Examples of these can be found below:

 “Attollo Lingerie is a D+ lingerie brand, designed by D+, for D+ women to solve the problem of lacklustre, utilitarian and boring D+ lingerie that was previously available, by making beautiful, uplifting and stylish lingerie in sizes 28-34 D-GG.
 Taking part in the awards helped give us credibility at an early stage, which boosted suppliers, investors and retailers confidence in our ability as business women and also the sustainability of our business. “

 Find out more at www.attollolingerie.com